 hours may be carried forward.

-(WREB) and for Central Regional Dental Testing Services Inc. (CRDTS)
+Assessments (SRTA), and Central Regional Dental Testing Services Inc.

-will be allowed credit for no more than 12 hours biennially, obtained
+(CRDTS) will be allowed credit for no more than 12 hours biennially,

 (7) Any individual or entity may petition one of the

 providers listed in §104.2 of this title to offer continuing